Year of entry 2024

 This course is jointly taught by Leeds University Business School and the School of Mathematics.

-In your first semester you’ll develop a broad understanding of corporate finance and how financial theory relates to practice in business and financial markets.
-This will put your mathematical studies into context while you develop your skills in applied statistics and probability, machine learning methods and discrete time finance.
+In your first semester, you’ll develop a broad understanding of corporate finance and how financial theory relates to practice in business and financial markets.
+This will put your mathematical studies into context while developing your skills in applied statistics and probability, machine learning methods and discrete time stochastic processes in finance.

-You’ll build on these skills in topics such as continuous time finance, risk management and computational methods.
-You’ll also gain specialist knowledge in topics that suit your career ambitions such as risk and insurance, actuarial science and behavioural finance.
+You’ll build on these skills in topics such as continuous time stochastic processes, risk management and computational methods.
+You’ll also gain specialist knowledge in topics that suit your career ambitions, such as risk and investment and behavioural finance.

 The course will improve your research skills and allow you to study different research methodologies, including those employed by our own leading academics.
 This will prepare you for your dissertation – an independent research project on a topic of your choice that you’ll submit by the end of the year.